Jeffrey R. Boscamp, M.D.

 He has held various leadership positions including Chair of Urology, Executive Vice President and Chief Medical Officer.

-In 2016, Dr. Sawczuk became the first physician president of Hackensack University Medical Center and serves as Assistant Dean of Clinical Integration at The Hackensack Meridian School of Medicine.
+In 2016, Dr. Sawczuk became the first physician president of Hackensack University Medical Center and serves as Associate Dean of Clinical and Research Integration at The Hackensack Meridian School of Medicine.

 Kenneth N. Sable, M.D., M.B.A., F.A.C.E.P.